Ressources

 • Distinguish facts, opinions, value judgments.

-• Work on the sources, their reliability and their relevance, by crossing the sources and prioritizing them.
+• Work on sources, their reliability and relevance, by cross-referencing sources and ranking them.

 Debate

-Educating through debate does not necessarily mean creating face-to-face meetings inspired by television shows.
-Rather than all the time aping the forms of the most mediatic opinion debate, it is good to rediscover the scientific debate, which deals with reality and gives itself a method.
-Of course, democracy also involves the free confrontation of opinions, in a pleasant disorder that leaves everyone the freedom to find their way and build their thoughts, without having to constantly show rigor and self-criticism.
-This form of conversation, essential to the evolution of social representations, should not hide the importance of another form, that which leads to the relative consensus which allows democratic and reasoned decisions.
+Educating through debate is not necessarily about staging face-to-face encounters inspired by television shows.
+Rather than always mimicking the forms of the most media-friendly opinion debate, it is good to rediscover the scientific debate, which deals with the real and gives itself a method.
+Of course, democracy also involves the free confrontation of opinions, in a pleasant disorder that leaves everyone the freedom to find their way and build their thought, without constantly having to demonstrate rigor and self-criticism.
+This form of conversation, essential to the evolution of social representations, should not obscure the importance of another form, the one that leads to the relative consensus that allows democratic and reasoned decisions.

 Scientific Debate